 life of landfills, and reduces disposal costs.

-Facilities Development & Operations (FD&O) is responsible for ensuring that San Jose State meets the diversion requirements established by the state, and is dedicated to making recycling and waste diversion practices on campus as easy as possible.
+Facilities Development and Operations (FDO) is responsible for ensuring that San Jose State meets the diversion requirements established by the state, and is dedicated to making recycling and waste diversion practices on campus as easy as possible.
 If you have comments or suggestions on how to improve the university's recycling efforts, we welcome your feedback at firstname.lastname@example.org.

 The results are clear, recycling provides cleaner air and water, less pollution, more forested land and open space, and reduced greenhouse gases.